Infineon/makers-devops/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This repository provides templates for creating a new project.
+The following files can be modified and reused:
+1. README.md
+2. SECURITY.md
+3. CODE_OF_CONDUCT.md
+4. CONTRIBUTING.md
+5. LICENSE
+6. templates/RELEASE_NOTES.md
+7. .github/ISSUE_TEMPLATE/bug_report_template.md
+8. .github/ISSUE_TEMPLATE/feature_request_template.md

+It also provides a set of scripts and configurations to automate code quality checks and formatting for C/C++ and Python projects.
+It is designed to be integrated as a submodule in any project and includes workflows for running checks both locally and in GitHub Actions (GA) environments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features

+1. Reusable Template Files

+2. Scripts to Run Code Quality Checks:

+   - cppcheck: Static analysis for C/C++ code.
+   - clang-tidy: Linter and static analysis for C/C++ code.
+   - clang-format: Code formatting for C/C++.
+   - black: Code formatting for Python scripts.

+3. Seamless Integration:

+   - Can be added as a submodule to any project.
+   - Supports local execution of code quality checks in development environments.
+   - Includes a GitHub Actions workflow for CI/CD integration.

+4. Customizable Checks:

+    Project-specific and user-specific configurations using project.yml and user.yml.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>